Short-Term Rentals for Operators

 Q: I'm a Short-Term Rental operator.
 When will I be able to purchase a commercial pass?

-Q: What type of property is eligible for a Short-term rental licence?
+Q: What type of property is eligible for a Short-Term Rental licence?

-A: Residentially-zoned properties are eligible for a Short-term rental licence.
-To confirm if your property is eligible for a Short-term rental licence, please contact the Planning and Development Services Department at 905-871-1600.
+A: Residentially-zoned properties are eligible for a Short-Term Rental licence.
+To confirm if your property is eligible for a Short-Term Rental licence, please contact the Planning and Development Services Department at 905-871-1600.

-Q: When will I receive my renewal notice/be prompted to renew my 2021 Short-Term Rental licence for 2022?
+Q: When will I receive my renewal notice/be prompted to renew my 2022 Short-Term Rental licence for 2023?

 Q: What information am I required to provide my renters?

-A: Short-term rental operators are required to inform all renters of the proper Fire Evacuation Plan including an escape plan.
+A: Short-Term Rental operators are required to inform all renters of the proper Fire Evacuation Plan including an escape plan.
 In addition, all renters must receive a copy of the Town’s Guest Rules information sheet, which contains information about Town bylaws such as recreational open-air burning, parking, noise, waste collection, tent and/or trailer-use.

 Q: What safety measures are required to obtain/retain a licence?